matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

   receiving client should only use this string if it does not understand the `code`.

-An `m.room_key.withheld` event should only be sent once per session; the recipient of the event should assume that the event applies to all messages in that session.
+An `m.room_key.withheld` event should only be sent once per session per target; the recipient of the event should assume that the event applies to all messages in that session.
 If a sender unblocks a recipient, it may re-use the existing session for which the recipient was previously informed that it was blocked, in